djangodeployment/django-deployment-book/09-recovery1.rst

    chmod 755 /etc/cron.daily/duply

-In Unixlike systems, cron is the standard scheduler; it executes tasks at specified times.
+In Unix-like systems, cron is the standard scheduler; it executes tasks at specified times.
 Scripts in ``/etc/cron.daily`` are executed once daily, starting at 06:25 (am) local time.
 The time to which this actually refers depends on the system's time zone, which you can find by examining the contents of the file ``/etc/timezone``.
 In most of my servers, I use UTC.
 Backup time doesn't really matter much, but it's better to do it when the system is not very busy.
-For eastern time zones, 06:25 UTC could be a busy time, so you might want to change the system time zone with this command:
+For time zones with a positive UTC offset, 06:25 UTC could be a busy time, so you might want to change the system time zone with this command:

 .. code-block:: bash

    dpkg-reconfigure tzdata

-There is a way to tell cron exactly at what time you want a task to run, but I won't go into that as throwing stuff in ``/etc/cron.daily`` should be sufficient for most use cases.
+There is a way to tell cron exactly at what time you want a task to run, but I won't go into that as throwing stuff into ``/etc/cron.daily`` should be sufficient for most use cases.

 In the ``/etc/cron.daily/duply`` script, the first command, ``purge``, will delete full backups that are older than ``MAX_AGE``.
 The second